xaviergonz/yjs-proxy/README.md

 Marks a plain object or array to be stored in Yjs as a raw JSON value, rather than being converted into a `Y.Map` or `Y.Array`.
 This is useful for data that doesn't need CRDT properties or for performance optimization of large, static data.

+Notes:

-Note: `markAsJs` returns a **deeply frozen** shallow clone of the input value.
-Any plain objects or arrays retrieved from Yjs that were stored as raw values will also be deeply frozen.
+- `markAsJs` returns a **deeply frozen** shallow clone of the input value.
+- Raw objects/arrays retrieved from Yjs are also treated as raw values and **deeply frozen**.
+- Circular references in raw objects are unsafe for Yjs synchronization (avoid cycles).

 ```typescript
 import { markAsJs } from "yjs-proxy"